There was an error with your log in

 Glacier and the Himalayan peaks

 • Today is a resting day at Samagaon.
 Spend your day exploring the local surroundings.
-You can hike a little up towards Pungyen Gompa, which will take about 3 hours.
-Another option is to go up the narrow and steep uphill trail to Manaslu Base Camp itself, where you’ll be getting close to the mighty Manaslu.
+We can hike a little up towards Pungyen Gompa, which will take about 3 hours.
+Another option is to go up the narrow and steep uphill trail to Manaslu Base Camp itself, where we’ll be getting close to the mighty Manaslu.
 The turquoise lake Birendra Tal is along the way.
 Return back to your tea house.

 Meals: Breakfast, lunch, and dinner